Aashirya1995/Final_project/documentation.md

 2. Commit and push changes to the github branch.
 If the test passes, merge and submit a link to your pull request.
 If the test fails, return to step 4.

+## By now your Flask server must be complete.
+Next, step is to set up the Flask server in AWS.

+1. Before that we need to make sure that you have the following list of things done.

+	a) Changes to the 'name_of_your_repo' that passes the python unit test